tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/create-synonym-map.md

 ---
 # Create Synonym Map (Azure Search Service REST API)

   In Azure Search, a synonym map contains a list of rules for expanding or rewriting a search query to equivalent terms.
 You can create a new synonym map within an Azure Search service using an HTTP POST request.
+Refer to this [.NET code sample](https://github.com/Azure-Samples/search-dotnet-getting-started/tree/master/DotNetHowToSynonyms) and [tutorial](https://docs.microsoft.com/azure/search/search-synonyms-tutorial-sdk) to learn more about synonyms.

 ```
 POST https://[service name].search.windows.net/synonymmaps?api-version=[api-version]